 In Gaza, limited food aid meets desperate crowds and looting

-By Ibrahim Dahman, Abeer Salman, Eyad Kourdm, Kareem Khadder and Mohammad Sawalhi, CNN
+By Ibrahim Dahman, Abeer Salman, Eyad Kourdi, Kareem Khadder and Mohammad Sawalhi, CNN

 (CNN) — Hours after the Al Haj bakery handed out its last piece of bread on Thursday, Jihad Al Shafie was still waiting, his hope of bringing some food to his family long gone.